-This essay is included in the forthcoming collection, Writing Down the Dragon.
+This essay is included in my collection, Writing Down the Dragon.
 It has previously appeared on LiveJournal.

 Do not laugh!
 But once upon a time (my crest has long since fallen) I had a mind to make a body of more or less connected legend, ranging from the large and cosmogonic, to the level of romantic fairy-story — the larger founded on the lesser in contact with the earth, the lesser drawing splendour from the vast backcloths — which I could dedicate simply to: to England; to my country.

 — The Letters of J. R. R. Tolkien, no. 131 (to Milton Waldman)

 The business of finding and resolving cruxes, of course, is not the only trick in the philologist’s bag, or the only one that Tolkien brought to his imaginative writing.
 A philologist, in the nature of things, must have a keen nose for style, for the sounds and usages of words.
 A genuine document is always rooted in the dialect of a particular time and place, modified by the author’s choice of words, rhythms, and turns of phrase.
 Many a forgery has been exposed because of anachronistic language.

 Since textual criticism is a branch of philology, it is only natural that it should suffer when practised by people with no philological skill.
 Unfortunately, since the eclipse of philology as an academic discipline, most English-speaking critics have been ignorant of philology and, on the whole, rather disdainful of the idea that it has anything to teach them.
 This does not always stop them from making the most sweeping assertions about a text, often on purely ideological grounds.
 Such critics are fair targets for C. S. Lewis’s accusation in ‘Fern-Seed and Elephants’: